raghavsingh20/e-commerce-data-analysis/README.md

 Analyzed 120K+ e-commerce order records using SQL to explore business performance, customer behavior and operational trends.
 The project focuses on extracting insights from transactional data using real-world business analysis scenarios.

+# Objectives

+## Perform data preprocessing and cleaning using SQL
+Analyze revenue, order patterns, and business performance Perform product, customer, and geographic segmentation Identify trends and patterns in transactional data

 # Dataset

 The dataset contains e-commerce transactional order data, including: